 Space news.
-Bricks made of moon dust
+Bricks made from moon dust

 A new material for building in space.